slowernews/wisdom-tldr/README.md

 > *'You always get exaggerated notions of things you don’t know anything about.' -- Albert Camus*

-Practical HINTS:
+HINTS:

 > *'«Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.'*

 > *'Pay attention to negative cues: what should have happened but did not.'*

 > *'Look for something that doesn't make sense.
 That's where the gold mine is:<br>
 «It doesn't make sense, the price is going down!».
 The world makes sense, just not the model.
-Some X factor is hidden.' -- Adam Robinson (adapted)*
+Some X factor is hidden.'<br>

-> *'Don't try to make sense of the world.
+'Don't try to make sense of the world.
 It's too complicated.
 Instead watch investors attempting to make sense of it.
-They're the ones that will make the assets price move.' -- Adam Robinson (adapted)*
+They're the ones that will make the assets price move.'<br>

-> *'look for the obvious: «If you want to be a writer you should have something to say.»' -- Adam Robinson (adapted)*
+'look for the obvious: «Do you want to be a writer?
+You should have something to say.»'<br>

-> *'The most important question ever: «What do you need to see to change your view?»' -- Adam Robinson (adapted)*
+'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (adapted)*

 <!--
 not playing your hand but playing your opponent.'*